borntofrappe/python-scripts/connect-four/README.md

 # ValueError: ' ' is not in list
 ```

+There are no longer empty spaces, and the `index` function returns a `ValueError`.

-A `try...except` block allows to handle this error more gracefully.
+A `try...except` block allows to handle this error quite gracefully.
 The idea is to literally try something, in this instance finding the index of the empty space.

 ```py
 try: